-Bidens is the common name given to a group of about 200 flowering plants of various sizes and colors of both perennials and annuals.
+Bidens is the common name given to a group of about 200 flowering plants of various sizes and colors, both perennials and annuals.

 These plants look something like coreopsis (kor-ee-OP-sis) and are, indeed, related to them.

-These members of the Asteraceae (ass-ter-AY-see-eye) family grow naturally throughout the southern United States and as far south as Guatemala.
+These Asteraceae (ass-ter-AY-see-eye) family members grow naturally throughout the southern United States and as far south as Guatemala.

 The most common of these plants is Bidens aurea (BY-denz AW-re-uh), also known as Arizona Beggars Tick.

-Other common names for the various types of Bidens include Tick Seed and Beggars Tick.
+Other common names for the various types of Bidens include Tick Seed, Spanish needles, and Beggars Tick.